Erisa/worker-links/README.md

 ## Plausible

-To add Plausible analytics to your short URLs, create a `PLAUSIBLE_HOST` secret that points to your Plausible instance.
+To get statistics for your short URLs with Plausible Analytics, define a `PLAUSIBLE_HOST` secret set to the URL of your Plausible instance.
+For example, `https://plausible.io/`.

 ## Security